What is a click in digital advertising?

 At the end of the day, there is no magic formula that will help you increase clicks.
 As long as you continually test different methods as described above, you will learn what is working best for your campaigns.

-Keep the objective in mind and measure everything in terms of cost-efficiency and your marketing spend will only go further.
+Keep the objective in mind and measure everything in terms of cost-efficiency, conversion rate and conversions and your marketing spend will only go further.